sjain882/AutoHotKey-Scripts/README.md

 - Credits to `stefano` who wrote the script entirely in the AHK Discord [here](https://discord.com/channels/115993023636176902/1296424288265572405/1296439733047791638), as a correction to archived script.

 - Taskbar scrolling added by me, based on https://stackoverflow.com/a/77044270

+### `UnCapsLock for CS.ahk`

+- Prevents use of CapsLock as a Sneak/Walk button from interfering with text chat by automatically turning off CapsLock when key is released, in CS 1.6 / CSS / CS2.

+- Useful for using CapsLock sneak & Shift duck, instead of Shift sneak and Ctrl duck, as those keys are closer to WASD - more ergonomic.

 ***